Feb 15, 2022

-At Hostinger, we have various MySQL setups starting from the standalone replica-less instances to Percona XtraDB Cluster (later just PXC), ProxySQL routing-based and even absolutely custom and unique solutions which I’m going to describe in this blog post.
+At Hostinger, we have various MySQL setups starting from the standalone replica-less instances, Percona XtraDB Cluster (PXC), and ProxySQL based routing, to even absolutely custom and unique solutions which I’m going to describe in this blog post.

-We do not have elephant-sized databases for internal services like API, billing, and clients.
-Thus almost every decision ends up with high availability as a top priority instead of scalability.
+We do not have elephant-sized databases for internal services like API, billing, and clients, since high availability is our top priority instead of scalability.

 Since PXC uses fully synchronous replication, there will be higher latencies for writes.
 But the reads will be much quicker because of the local replica in every location.

-We did some research on MySQL Group Replication, but it requires instances to be closer to each other and is more sensitive to latencies.
+We did some research on MySQL Group Replication, and found out that it requires instances to be closer to each other and is more sensitive to latencies.

 Group Replication is designed to be deployed in a cluster environment where server instances are very close to each other, and is impacted by both network latency as well as network bandwidth.

-PXC was used previously, thus we to know how to deal with it in critical circumstances and make it more highly available.
+As PXC was used previously, we know how to deal with it under critical circumstances and make it more available.

 You should be asking: but how are you sure MySQL queries go to the one and the same instance instead of hitting both?
 We use Zookeeper’s ephemeral nodes to acquire the lock as mutually exclusive.

 Zookeeper acts like a circuit breaker between BGP speakers and MySQL clients.
 If the lock is acquired we announce the VIP from the master node and applications send the queries toward this path.
 If the lock is released, another node can take it over and announce the VIP, so the application will send the queries without any effort.

 The second question comes: what conditions should be met to stop announcing VIP?
 This can be implemented differently depending on the use case, but we release the lock if the MySQL process is down using systemd’s